fbpx

 1. Nature watch

 Help your kids find creepy crawlies, petals, feathers, shiny pebbles and other natural items.
-Encourage them to gently pick up worms, snails and other tiny creatures for closer study before placing them back in their habitats.
-Help them collect inanimate objects in a container to use as table decorations later, or just to show and share.
+Encourage them to gently pick up worms, snails, and other tiny creatures for closer study before placing them back in their habitats.
+Help them collect inanimate objects in a container to use as table decorations later, or to show and share.

 1. Playing shop